RoopamTaneja/LBP_Personal_Repo/notes/3_dqn.md

 Pass state from tuple to Q network and get q(s, a) for action mentioned in tuple.

-Pass next state to target netowrk and get max q(s,a) for all a.
+Pass next state to target network and get max q(s,a) for all a.

 Target value = immediate reward + gamma * (max q)